nathants/s4/readme.md

 an s3 cli compatible storage cluster that is cheap and fast, with data local compute and efficient shuffle.

+data local compute maps arbitrary commands over immutable keys in 1:1, n:1 and 1:n operations.

+keys are strongly consistent and cannot be updated unless first deleted.

 use this for processing ephemeral data, with durable inputs, outputs, and checkpoints in s3.

 ## how